spec-tacles/gateway.js/README.md

 - `close` - WebSocket closures (follows the CloseEvent API)
 - `error` - proxied from the underlying WebSocket connection
-- `send` - data that is sent over the connection
+- `send` - before data is sent over the connection (emitted as unencoded packet, or buffer)
 - `receive` - data that is received from the connection (decoded prior to emission)
 - `connect` - explicit connections to the WebSocket (fired initially and upon any reconnections)
 - `disconnect` - explicit disconnections from the WebSocket (i.e. when the client requests a connection closure)